CES To Be Popular Stomping Ground For Gaming Accessories Introductions1/06/2011 12:01:00 AM Eastern

 With 55 fully programmable action buttons and two

 four-direction hat switches, each with a built-in push

 button, it is the first joystick in the world to incorporate

 such a feature, the company said.

-Vision Concepts International
+Vision Concepts International is introducing

 Gamer’s Edge eyeglasses, said to increase gaming